 15. Leave your lawn

-One of the best ways to attract pollinators to your garden is to leave some or all of your lawn to grow without mowing it until the end of the summer (mowing a path through or around will ensure it looks planned rather than simply unkempt!).
+One of the best ideas for how to create an eco-friendly garden and attract pollinators to your plot is to leave some or all of your lawn to grow without mowing it until the end of the summer.
+Mowing a path through or around will ensure it looks planned rather than simply unkempt!.
 You may be surprised at how many wildflowers appear among the grass in even just the first season.

 Even if you can’t bear to let your lawn grow out completely, consider waiting longer than usual before getting out the mower – lawn weeds such as dandelions provide pollen early in the season while white clover is always a big hit with honeybees, and red clover is the flower of choice for bumblebees.